End-to-end Recurrent Denoising Autoencoder Embeddings for Speaker Identification: Methods

 \ifdefined\imageson

 \fi

-The proposed architecture is the combination of a Recurrent Denoising Auto-Encoder (RDAE) and a shallow Neural Network backend (SNN) in an end-to-end system.
 Autoencoders are generally unsupervised machine learning algorithms trained towards reconstructing their inputs through a series of layers.
-Denoising Auto-Encoders (DAE) take in a corrupted version of the data as input and a clean version of the data as the desired output and try to reconstruct the latter from the former.
-Our proposed RDAE is composed of a two-layer encoder and a symmetric decoder based on GRU and the SNN includes a dropout and a hidden dense layer, as specified in Table \ref{table:autoenc_layers}.
+Denoising Auto-Encoders (DAE) take in a corrupted version of the data as the input and a clean version as the desired output and try to reconstruct the latter from the former.
+Our proposed RDAE is composed of a two-layer encoder and a symmetric decoder based on GRUs.
+The SNN includes a dense plus a dropout layers, as specified in Figure \ref{fig:outline_archit}.

+As an input, the encoder takes a one-second log-scaled mel-spectrogram, and encodes it into a low-dimensional representation.
+Although SI systems tend to use longer temporal windows to secure their decisions, \bindi~ needed a real-time and quicker outcome that has motivated this \textit{short-utterance} speaker identification architecture.

+After its extraction, the embedding is fed simultaneously to the decoder and the SNN.
+First, the decoder tries to reconstruct a clean spectrogram from this embedding extracted from a noisy spectrum yielding the Mean Squared Error (MSE) between the reconstructed and clean spectrograms.
+Second, the SNN in charge of identifying the speaker to whom that utterance belongs to, computes the cross-entropy of the predicted speaker and the true speaker labels.
+A block diagram of this architecture can be observed in Figure \ref{fig:outline_archit}.